-The intent of the MTDS Addendum is to provide a document that includes all of the materials used as part of the canoe itself that show compliance to ASTM standards or other material requirements outlined in the Request for Proposal.
-The judges and C4 will use this document to verify all materials are included from a team's Project Proposal and verify compliance of materials.
+Canoe materials that have compliance requirements to ASTM standards or other material requirements outlined in the Request for Proposal should be shown in the documentation provided.
+The judges and C4 will use the MTDS Addendum to verify all materials are included from a team's Project Proposal and verify compliance of materials.

-Provide MTDS pages for each of the materials used in the canoe itself along with a Summary Table that summarizes all the materials used in the canoe prototype, that at a minimum, includes the complete brand name (include company name), type of material (ie: Water Reducer, Reinforcing Mesh) and applicable industry standard.
+Provide MTDS pages for all the materials used in the canoe itself, along with a Summary Table that summarizes the materials used in the canoe prototype, that at a minimum, includes the complete brand name (include company name), type of material (e.g.: Water Reducer, Reinforcing Mesh) and applicable industry standard.
 Include web links (such as URLs) to individual pages of MTDS.
-Safety Data Sheets (SDS) are not equivalent documentation for MTDS and shall not be provided.
+Safety Data Sheets (SDS) are not equivalent documentation for MTDS and should not be provided in lieu of Material Technical Data Sheets.
+Pages should provide technical information and not be a product brochure.

-The MTDS must provide current information clearly verifying that the materials used in the canoe comply with all the specifications (ex: a cement MTDS should show compliance with the applicable ASTM outlined herein).
-If there are multiple different products on a MTDS, circle, highlight, or identify which product is being used.
+The MTDS must provide current information clearly verifying that the materials used in the canoe comply with all the specifications, where applicable (e.g.: a cement MTDS should show compliance with the applicable ASTM outlined herein, and typically would also show the chemical composition and how the cement meets that ASTM).
+If there are multiple different products or sizes of materials on a MTDS, circle, highlight, or identify which product is being used.
 In the event the information is not provided (such as proprietary reasons), a letter from the company (on letterhead) certifying that the materials used follow the specifications shall suffice and shall be submitted to C4 for its review and approval, prior to its inclusion in the MTDS Addendum.
 Contact information of the individual providing the letter shall be included.